 The “Thinkuknow” website is brought to you by the Child Exploitation and Online Protection (CEOP) centre.
-You may have seen some of their video clips on National TV recently.
+Visit the “Parent/Carer” Section and use the “Click CEOP” button to seek advice and report online abuse.

 There’s a lot of information here for both children and adults – parents even have their own area of the site!